 Also try including the word "appended" as a Test & Measures search, by selecting Test & Measures from the search drop-down box.
 This will retrieve articles with the tests appended to the article.
 Limit to full-text for the PDF or request a copy via ILL.

-3. Tests and Measures in the Social Sciences: Tests Available in Complication Volumes - This website compiled by systems librarian Helen Hough at the University of Texas provides a listing of books containing full instruments.
+3. Tests and Measures in the Social Sciences: - This website, now available on archive.org, was compiled by systems librarian Helen Hough at the University of Texas provides a listing of books containing full instruments.
 The Ross Pendergraft Library may have some of these books available in our collection or you may have to use Interlibrary Loan to borrow the book.
-[List not updated beyond 2014].
+[List archived & may not updated beyond 2014].

 4. Social-Personality Psychology Questionnaire Instrument Compendium (QIC) - A listing maintained by Dr. Alan Reifman, professor of Human Development and Family Studies from Texas Tech University, with some links to full-text of measures.

 5. Decision Making Individual Differences Inventory (DMIDI) - A catalog of over 170 individual difference measures commonly used in judgment and decision making research.
 Assembles listing of measures originally published in open access journals.
 Created by the Center for Research on Environmental Decisions at Columbia University.